ceph/ceph/doc/mgr/rgw.rst

 RGW Module
 ============
-The rgw module helps with bootstraping and configuring RGW realm and the different related entities.
+The rgw module helps with bootstrapping and configuring RGW realm and the different related entities.

 Enabling